TTTaevas/osu-api-v2-js/README.md

 [**osu-api-v2-js**](https://github.com/TTTaevas/osu-api-v2-js) is a JavaScript & TypeScript package that helps you interact with [osu!api (v2)](https://docs.ppy.sh).

-It is currently a bit unstable as it's under development, but you can find documentation on [osu-v2.taevas.xyz](https://osu-v2.taevas.xyz) if needed!
+You can find this package's documentation on [osu-v2.taevas.xyz](https://osu-v2.taevas.xyz) if needed!

 ## How to install and get started